JamesNK/BookOfDotNetOSS/docs/cross-platform-targeting.md

 **❌ DO NOT** include a Portable Class Library (PCL) target, e.g. `portable-net45+win8+wpa81+wp8`.

-> .NET Standard is the modern way to support cross-platform .NET libraries and replace PCLs.
+> .NET Standard is the modern way to support cross-platform .NET libraries and replaces PCLs.

 **❌ DO NOT** include targets for .NET platforms that are no longer supported, e.g. `SL4`, `WP`.